wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_setwalletflag.md

 ---
-title: dgb:setwalletflag \[POST\] {disallowed}
+title: setwalletflag  {disallowed} - DigiByte
-description: Change the state of the given wallet flag for a wallet.
+description: Example code for the setwalletflag  {disallowed} json-rpc method. Сomplete guide on how to use setwalletflag  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters